hanwenzhang123/fullstack-note/README.md

 #### What is Virtual DOM?
 - Updating the virtual DOM is comparatively faster than updating the actual DOM (Real DOM manipulation is very expensive)
 - When you try to update the DOM in React, The entire virtual DOM gets updated.

+#### How the Virtual DOM gets updated?
-- The virtual DOM gets compared to what it looked like before you updated it.
-React figures out which objects have changed.
+- When you change something, the virtual DOM gets compared to the real DOM before any updates on the page.
+- React will figure out which objects have changed.
-- The changed objects only get updated on the real DOM.
-Changes on the real DOM cause the screen to change.
+- Only the changed objects get updated on the real DOM.
+- Changes on the real DOM cause the screen to change.

 #### Pros of React
 - Easy to learn -> Strong communityt supporting